-Calendar Systems > Part 3 - Anno Domini System
+Calendar Systems Part 3 - Origin of the BC-AD Dating System

 We now examine the meaning of BC-AD, including how and why it come about.
 “BC” and “AD” are designations given to identify the years within the calendar dating system that is based upon the birth of Christ as its point of origin.
 Every so often, we hear someone pose the question, “If BC denotes ‘Before Christ’ and AD signifies ‘After Death’, how do we number the years between his birth and death?”
 This question stems from a somewhat common misconception regarding the terms of our modern dating system.
 The expansion of BC is correct, but “AD” actually is an abbreviation of the Latin “Anno Domini” translated “Year of our Lord” which refers to the year of Christ’s birth.

 Origin of the Anno Domini Dating System

 The BC-AD or the Anno Domini calendar dating system came about almost as a byproduct of the historical debate over the dating of Easter.
 A full discourse on the disagreements over which day to celebrate Christianity’s most important holiday (which continue even today) is beyond the scope of this article, but we’ll hit the brief highlights.